glitch-game-club/glitch-game-club/CONTRIBUTING.md

 We are curating a list of [links to tools and tutorials on making your own audio / video game assets here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki#creating-game-assets).

-### Documenting best practices on running Game Making Clubs
+### Documenting best educational practices on running Game Making Clubs

 If you are an educator or researcher in this area, we would love you to share practice on how we can all best run Game Making Clubs.
 Some of the key challenges include, helping learners transition from visual coding to text coding, making our learning environment as accessible and appealing as possible and using physical assets to support concept learning.
 [Please contribute here](https://github.com/mickfuzz/mozilla_html5_game_clubs/wiki/Teaching-and-Learning-Tips-for-Game-Making-Clubs).